vaadin/vaadin-mcp/README.md

 ## How It Works

 1. The ingestion pipeline processes Vaadin documentation and stores it in a Pinecone vector database
-2. The MCP server connects to the same Pinecone database to retrieve relevant documentation
+2. The REST server provides an HTTP API to search the Pinecone database
+3. The MCP server forwards search requests to the REST server and formats the results
-3. IDE assistants and tools can query the MCP server to get contextual Vaadin documentation
+4. IDE assistants and tools can query the MCP server to get contextual Vaadin documentation

 ## Prerequisites